11 Great Oral Storytelling Games for Adults

 I own this game and like it.

-This game is great for adults that love fairy tales and fantasy.
+This game is great for adults who love fairy tales and fantasy.
 You work together, which cooperative people will love, but also try to bring the story to a given ending.

 Stuffed Fables (An Adventure Book Game)